miteshhc/TintTap/README.md

-# TintTap - Minimalistic Python Color Picker
+# TintTap

-TintTap is a minimalist color picker application crafted with Python and PySide6.
-This lightweight tool allows users to swiftly select colors and copy their hexadecimal codes to the clipboard.
-TintTap's simple interface makes color picking a breeze, without any unnecessary clutter.
+TintTap is just a color picker which uses super heavy things for very simple stuff.

 ⚠️ Note: This project is just a simple python script which uses heavy Qt stuff just to get a simple color picker.
 I really wanted a great color and that too ASAP.
 If you already have dependencies managed on your machine, you can grab the code and use it.
 Otherwise, don't bother.